walekarketaki8/Flower_Classification_Using_Keras/README.md

 ```bash
 python cnn.py
 ```
-    We can change parameters as per our requirements which includes input_shape, batch_size, nb_epoch.
-Also can modify CNN    architecture by adding more layers and more nodes in each layer etc.
+> We can change parameters as per our requirements which includes input_shape, batch_size, nb_epoch.
+Also can modify CNN    architecture by adding more layers and more nodes in each layer etc.<br>

 4. Testing : **cnn.py**. will give **model.h5**.
 To test on any image run below command
 ```bash
 python test_cnn.py <image_path>
 ```
+5. **TRAIN_TEST_CNN.ipynb** contains training and testing in single code.
+It will give results of model on test set in **Pred.csv** file.<br>

 5. Sample Result:<br>
 ![Result](result.png)<br>